 Before configuring your computer, make sure you are logged in as an Administrator for the account where you want to install Pro Tools.
-For details on Administrator privileges in Mac OS X, refer to your Apple OS X documentation.
+For details on Administrator privileges in Mac OS X, see your Apple OS X documentation.

-A Do not use the Mac OS X automatic Software Update feature, as it may upgrade your system to a version of Mac OS that has not yet been qualified for Pro Tools.

-For details on qualified versions of Mac OS, refer to the latest compatibility information on the Digidesign website (www.digidesign.com/compatibility).
+\(\) Do not use the Mac OS X automatic Software Update feature, as it may upgrade your system to a version of Mac OS that has not yet been qualified for Pro Tools.
+For details on qualified versions of Mac OS, visit www.avid.com/compatibility.